Nvidia GeForce RTX 2080 Ti vs RTX 2080: which should you buy?

 Price

 One of the most notable things about the Nvidia Turing line of graphics cards is just how expensive they are over the previous generation.
-If you’re looking to upgrade, you’re looking at dropping at least $499 (about £380, AU$700) on the RTX 2070 – which is much weaker than either of the cards we’re paying attention to today.
+If you’re on the market for an upgrade, you’re looking at dropping at least $499 (about £380, AU$700) on the RTX 2070 – which is much weaker than either of the cards we’re paying attention to today.

-If that’s too rich for your blood – and, really, we can’t blame you, you might find the Nvidia GeForce RTX 2080 more palatable, starting at $799 (£749, AU$1,299).
+If that’s too rich for your blood – and, really, we can’t blame you – you might find the Nvidia GeForce RTX 2080 more palatable, which starts at $799 (£749, AU$1,299).
 This is still an expensive card, but, hey, it’s under a grand and that’s something.
 Unfortunately, neither of these cards are very budget-friendly, so it’s just a matter of how much you’re willing to fork over for the best graphics card.

 Specs